ephexeve/algorithms/README.md

 # Algorithms

-I am doing this for **learning purposes**.
+I am doing this for **learning purposes** and for using in my daily codes.

 Algorithms are from the following books:
 * Introduction to algorithms, 3rd edition by Charles E. Leiserson
 * The art of computer programming, by Donald Knuth (1-3)

 I am trying to do **all** the algorithms from both of the books, and slowly push it to this repository.
 All the algorithms will be written in **C** and hopefully, some will be translated to **C++** and **Python** and perhaps